 Let's talk about socks, baby..
 Wearing boots with socks that are too thick and constricting will cause blood loss faster and will have you wanting to turn back.
 Stay away from cotton here as well – moisture has nowhere to go and will cause blisters.
 Stick to those merino wools and synthetic blends that will keep you dry and warm!
-Darn Tough makes a great boot sock for $24 that'll work great.
+Smartwool makes great sock for $25 and under that'll work great.

 With your awesome layering skills, you may not feel yourself sweating as much as you would during the warmer months but that doesn’t mean you don’t need to stay hydrated.
 We suggest bringing lightweight bladder like those that Camelbak and Platypus make - they aren't as bulky as the stainless steel options and you can pack an extra badder close to your body to keep it from freezing.

 Heat will escape wherever your skin is exposed so don't skip a good hat or baclava that'll protect your ears as well.
 Hats like the handmade Sherpa styles we carry include a fleece lined inner headband for added warmth!

 Not only are they great for balance, reducing the stress on your body and helping with icy or unsteady terrain but they create extra movement which in turn keeps you warmer!
 Check out our selection of trekking poles by Leki.

 Save the sandwiches for the Spring!
 You’ll want to keep it moving to keep your body temperature up and the best way to do this is with high calorie snacks like an organic Honey Stinger bar or your favorite trail mix that are easy to open and handle in the cold.